aram-miquel/MDSwift/README.md

 let html = parser.html(from: markdown)
 ```

-Modifiers are passed both the HTML that Ink generated for the given fragment, and its raw Markdown representation as well — both of which can be used to determine how each fragment should be customized.
+Modifiers are passed both the HTML that MDSwift generated for the given fragment, and its raw Markdown representation as well — both of which can be used to determine how each fragment should be customized.

 ## Performance built-in

-Ink was designed to be as fast and efficient as possible, to enable hundreds of full-length Markdown articles to be parsed in a matter of seconds, while still offering a fully customizable API as well.
+MDSwift was designed to be as fast and efficient as possible, to enable hundreds of full-length Markdown articles to be parsed in a matter of seconds, while still offering a fully customizable API as well.
 Two key characteristics make this possible:

-1. Ink aims to get as close to `O(N)` complexity as possible, by minimizing the amount of times it needs to read the Markdown strings that are passed to it, and by optimizing its HTML rendering to be completely linear.
+1. MDSwift aims to get as close to `O(N)` complexity as possible, by minimizing the amount of times it needs to read the Markdown strings that are passed to it, and by optimizing its HTML rendering to be completely linear.
 While *true* `O(N)` complexity is impossible to achieve when it comes to Markdown parsing, because of its very flexible syntax, the goal is to come as close to that target as possible.
-2. A high degree of memory efficiency is achieved thanks to Swift’s powerful `String` API, which Ink makes full use of — by using string indexes, ranges and substrings, rather than performing unnecessary string copying between its various operations.
+2. A high degree of memory efficiency is achieved thanks to Swift’s powerful `String` API, which MDSwift makes full use of — by using string indexes, ranges and substrings, rather than performing unnecessary string copying between its various operations.

 ## System requirements

-To be able to successfully use Ink, make sure that your system has Swift version 5.2 (or later) installed.
+To be able to successfully use MDSwift, make sure that your system has Swift version 5.2 (or later) installed.
 If you’re using a Mac, also make sure that `xcode-select` is pointed at an Xcode installation that includes the required version of Swift, and that you’re running macOS Catalina (10.15) or later.

-Please note that Ink **does not** officially support any form of beta software, including beta versions of Xcode and macOS, or unreleased versions of Swift.
+Please note that MDSwift **does not** officially support any form of beta software, including beta versions of Xcode and macOS, or unreleased versions of Swift.

 ## Installation

-Ink is distributed using the [Swift Package Manager](https://swift.org/package-manager).
+MDSwift is distributed using the [Swift Package Manager](https://swift.org/package-manager).
 To install it into a project, simply add it as a dependency within your `Package.swift` manifest:

 ```swift
 let package = Package(